Skip to content

 Funding of Eurostars projects

-The funding is provided as aid under special Eurostars terms.
+The funding is provided as a grant under special Eurostars terms.

-Innovative growth companies accepted by Business Finland are granted 50% aid in the case of SMEs, and 40% aid in the case of mid-cap companies with a turnover of less than EUR 300 million.
-For other R&D-performing organizations like large companies, the level of support is 40%, and the company-specific maximum aid is EUR 60,000.
 Universities and research organizations can also receive funding from Business Finland.
-The level of support is 70%, and the maximum aid is EUR 70,000 per organization.
-If at least two R&D-performing Finnish SMEs or mid-cap companies accepted by Business Finland are participating, the maximum aid is EUR 140,000.
+The funding rate to universities and research organizations is 70%, and the maximum grant is EUR 70,000 per organization.
+If at least two R&D-performing Finnish SMEs or mid-cap companies accepted by Business Finland are participating in the consortium, the maximum grant is EUR 140,000.

 The maximum duration of the projects is three years, and the results are expected to enter the market within two years of the project completion.